 - You can get CL data from the moneycontrol website.
 Screener does not provide separate data for CA & CL.

-- In addition to market capitalization, you may consider comparing peers based on annual sales turnover, total asset size of the balance sheet and though not very commonly used but based on installed capacities.
+- In addition to market capitalization, you may consider comparing peers based on annual sales turnover, the total asset size of the balance sheet and though not very commonly used but based on installed capacities.

 Hope it helps to clarify your doubts.